AvadhutShilimkar/Hospital-Management-Website/README.md

 # Hospital-Management-Website
-Design and implementation of online hospital management system” is Eco-friendly in use.
+Design and implementation of online hospital management system” a full stack project which is Eco-friendly in use.
 The project’s motive is to do paperless work in hospitals.